hoangcuongbk80/blender-scripts/README.md

 To convert masks to semantic images, please run the python script mask2semantic.py in the folder /tools <br />

-You can [download](http://ycb-benchmarks.s3-website-us-east-1.amazonaws.com/) and load import more YCB models into Blender  <br />
+You can [download](http://ycb-benchmarks.s3-website-us-east-1.amazonaws.com/) and import more YCB models into Blender  <br />

 <img src="doc/blender.png" width="800" />